About the cardio-oncology program

 Meet our team

-A closely coordinated team of highly dedicated cardiologists, oncologists and nurses overseen by Dr. Hadi Skouri provide individualized treatment options to monitor, preserve and look after your heart health:
+A closely coordinated team of highly dedicated cardiologists, oncologists and nurses overseen by Dr. Walid GHarzuddin provide individualized treatment options to monitor, preserve and look after your heart health:

 Through this program, our patients with cancer-related heart issues will have access to a wide range of resources and experts throughout the fields of cardiovascular medicine, oncology, cardiac surgery, cardiac imaging, vascular surgery, and other specialties.

-Associate Professor of Clinical Specialty, department of Cardiology
+Assistant Professor of Clinical Specialty, Department of Internal Medicine Cardiology Division

 Referral to the Cardio-Oncology program